Insider Tips for the Carolina Renaissance Festival

 Carolina Renaissance Festival

-The Carolina Renaissance Festival opens Saturday, Sept.
-30, and is open every Saturday and Sunday until Nov.
-19. This event in Huntersville attracts masses who enjoy the sights, sounds and acts of the village of Fairhaven.
-We spoke with Matt Siegel, the director of marketing and entertainment for the festival, who offers these tips for families on how best plan for and to navigate the event.
+The Carolina Renaissance Festival opens Saturday, Oct.
+5, and is open every Saturday and Sunday until Nov.
+24. This event on the outskirts of Huntersville attracts masses who enjoy the sights, sounds and acts of the village of Fairhaven.

 Before the Event